LightningCreations/lc-coding-standards-old/c++-compliance.md

 4. ISO C++17
 5. ISO C++2a

+## General C++ Compliance
+* DO NOT USE raw `new[]/delete[]`, use STL Collections.

 ## ISO C++98 Compliance

 * Follow the rule of Three
     * If a program defines any of Copy Constructor, Copy Assignment, or Destructor for a class.
 It should define all 3.
-* DO NOT USE raw `new[]/delete[]`, use STL Collections.

 ## ISO C++11 Compliance

-* If a function can be made into a valid constexpr function without sacrificing runtime performance, then it should be
+* If a function can be made into a valid constexpr function without sacrificing runtime performance, then it should be.
 * Avoid Preprocessor macros wherever possible.
-Use templates, constexpr functions, and constexpr variables instead
+Use templates, constexpr functions, and constexpr variables instead.
 * Follow the Rules of Five and Zero.
-    * If a program user-defines any of Copy Constructor, Copy Assignment, Move Constructor, Move Assignment or Destructor, it should user-define or delete all 5.
+    * If a program user-defines any of Copy Constructor, Copy Assignment, Move Constructor, Move Assignment or Destructor for a class, each of the 5 should either be user-defined or deleted.
     * A program should either declare all special member functions, or declare none.
 * `=default` all special member functions if possible and it makes sense to do so.
 * `=delete` any special member function that does not make sense for the type.
-* Avoid raw calls to `new/delete`, use RAII Allocation wrappers, or automatic variables whenever possible
+* Avoid raw calls to `new/delete`, use RAII Allocation wrappers, or automatic variables whenever possible.
-* DO NOT USE raw `new[]/delete[]`, use STL Collections.

 ## ISO C++14 Compliance

-* If a function can be made into a valid constexpr function without sacrificing runtime performance, then it should be
+* If a function can be made into a valid constexpr function without sacrificing runtime performance, then it should be.
 * Avoid Preprocessor macros wherever possible.
-Use templates, constexpr functions, and constexpr variables instead
+Use templates, constexpr functions, and constexpr variables instead.
 * Follow the Rules of Five and Zero.
     * If a program user-defines any of Copy Constructor, Copy Assignment, Move Constructor, Move Assignment or Destructor for a class, each of the 5 should either be user-defined or deleted.
     * A program should either declare all special member functions, or declare none.
 * `=default` all special member functions if possible and it makes sense to do so.
 * `=delete` any special member function that does not make sense for the type.
-* Avoid raw calls to `new/delete`, use RAII Allocation wrappers, or automatic variables whenever possible
+* Avoid raw calls to `new/delete`, use RAII Allocation wrappers, or automatic variables whenever possible.
-* DO NOT USE raw `new[]/delete[]`, use STL Collections.

 ## ISO C++17 Compliance

-* If a function can be made into a valid constexpr function without sacrificing runtime performance, then it should be
+* If a function can be made into a valid constexpr function without sacrificing runtime performance, then it should be.
 * Avoid Preprocessor macros wherever possible.
-Use templates, constexpr functions, and constexpr variables instead
+Use templates, constexpr functions, and constexpr variables instead.
 * Follow the Rules of Five and Zero.
     * If a program user-defines any of Copy Constructor, Copy Assignment, Move Constructor, Move Assignment or Destructor for a class, each of the 5 should either be user-defined or deleted.
     * A program should either declare all special member functions, or declare none.
 * `=default` all special member functions if possible and it makes sense to do so.
 * `=delete` any special member function that does not make sense for the type.
-* Avoid raw calls to `new/delete`, use RAII Allocation wrappers, or automatic variables whenever possible
+* Avoid raw calls to `new/delete`, use RAII Allocation wrappers, or automatic variables whenever possible.
-* DO NOT USE raw `new[]/delete[]`, use STL Collections.

 ## ISO C++2a Compliance

-* If a function can be made into a valid constexpr function without sacrificing runtime performance, then it should be
+* If a function can be made into a valid constexpr function without sacrificing runtime performance, then it should be.
     * Use `std::is_constant_evaluated()` in circumstances where it can be made into a constexpr function, but at the cost of performace.
 * Avoid Preprocessor macros wherever possible.
-Use templates, constexpr functions, and constexpr variables instead
+Use templates, constexpr functions, and constexpr variables instead.
-* Prefer `[[assert]]` over `assert` macro
+* Prefer `[[assert]]` over `assert` macro.
 * Prefer using `[[expects]]` and `[[ensures]]` over `[[assert]]` wherever it makes sense.
 * Prefer concepts over SFINAE.
 * Follow the Rules of Five and Zero.